Understanding Radiation Therapy

-- Have a bland snack, such as toast and apple juice, before each session.
+- Have a bland snack (e.g. toast and apple juice) before each session.

-- You may find that food and drinks with ginger or peppermint help to reduce nausea.
+- Try food and drinks with ginger or peppermint to help reduce nausea.

 - Sip on water and other fluids throughout the day to prevent dehydration.

-- Some people find that anti-nausea medicine helps.
-Ask your doctor for a prescription.
-Tell them if the prescribed medicine doesn’t help – it may take some time to find one that works for you.
+- Ask your doctor if you can try anti-nausea medicine.
+Take this as prescribed and tell your doctor if the medicine doesn’t help – it may take some time to find one that works for you.

 - Contact your treatment team if the symptoms of nausea don’t improve after a few days, or if you have been vomiting for more than 24 hours.

-After several weeks of treatment, your mouth or throat may become dry and sore, and your voice may become hoarse.
-Radiation therapy can affect your salivary glands so you produce less saliva, which can contribute to a dry mouth.
-These effects will gradually improve after treatment finishes, but it may take several weeks or even months.
+Dry mouth and other issues – After treatment, your mouth or throat may become dry and sore, and your voice may become hoarse.
+Radiation therapy can cause your salivary glands to make less saliva, which can contribute to a dry mouth.
+These effects will gradually get better after treatment finishes, but it may take several weeks or even months.
 In some cases, the effects may improve but not completely disappear.
 Dry mouth (xerostomia) can make chewing, swallowing and talking difficult.
 A dry mouth can also make it harder to keep your teeth and mouth clean, which can increase the risk of tooth decay.

 How to relieve mouth and throat problems

 - Have a dental check-up before you start treatment.
-Ask for a referral to a dentist who specialises in the effect radiation therapy has on teeth.
-Your radiation oncologist can provide a referral.
+Ask for a referral to a dentist who specialises in the effect of radiation therapy on teeth.

-- Keep your mouth moist in between treatments by sucking on ice chips and sipping cool drinks.
-Carry a bottle of water with you.
+- Keep your mouth moist by sucking on ice chips, mints and sipping cool drinks.
+Carry a water bottle with you.

 - Ask your doctor, nurse or pharmacist for information about artificial saliva to moisten your mouth.

-- Avoid smoking, drinking alcohol or caffeinated drinks, and consuming citrus or tangy tomato-based food and juice, as they will irritate your mouth and make dryness worse.
+- Avoid smoking, drinking alcohol or caffeinated drinks, and having citrus or tangy tomato-based food and juice.
+These things will irritate your mouth and make dryness worse.

-- To manage taste changes, try different ways of preparing food.
-For example, add lemon juice to meat and vegetables, marinate foods or add herbs.
+- To manage taste changes, add more flavour to food (e.g. add lemon juice to meat and vegetables, marinate foods, use herbs and spices).

 - Talk to your doctor if eating is uncomfortable or difficult.
-If you are in pain, pain medicine may help with swallowing.
+If you are in pain, ask them about pain medicine to help with swallowing.

-To reduce the effects of radiation on the bowel, the radiation therapists may advise you to drink fluids before each session so you have a full bladder.
+If you’re having radiation to the pelvic area, the radiation therapists may advise you to drink fluids before each radiation treatment so you have a full bladder.
 This will expand your bladder and push the bowel higher up into the abdomen, away from the radiation.

 Even with precautions, radiation therapy can irritate the lining of the bowel or stomach and affect the way the bowel works.
-These changes are usually temporary, but for some people they are permanent and can have a significant impact on quality of life.
+These changes are usually temporary, but for some people they are permanent and can have a major impact on quality of life.
 It is important to talk to your treatment team if you are finding bowel issues difficult to manage.

 Diarrhoea – This is when you have frequent loose, watery bowel motions.
 Diarrhoea can also cause abdominal cramping, wind and pain.
 After radiation therapy, you will need to go to the toilet more urgently and more often.
 Having diarrhoea can be tiring, so rest as much as possible and ask others for help.
 Diarrhoea can take some weeks to settle down after treatment has finished.

 Radiation proctitis – Radiation therapy to the pelvic area can damage the lining of the rectum, causing inflammation and swelling known as radiation proctitis.
-This can cause a range of symptoms including blood and mucus in bowel motions; discomfort opening the bowels; or the need to empty the bowels often, perhaps with little result.
-Talk to your treatment team about your risk of developing radiation proctitis.
+Symptoms may include blood and mucus in bowel motions; discomfort opening the bowels; or the need to empty the bowels often, perhaps with little result.
+Ask your treatment team about your risk of developing radiation proctitis.
 Radiation proctitis is usually short term but may be ongoing in a small number of people.
-If you have any ongoing bowel problems, they may refer you to a gastroenterologist.
+If you have any ongoing problems, they may refer you to a gastroenterologist.

-- Your doctor may prescribe medicines to relieve symptoms of diarrhoea.
-Check with your treatment team before taking any over-the-counter or home remedies, as taking them with anti-diarrhoea medicines may cause unwanted effects.
+- Check with your treatment team before taking any over-the-counter or home remedies, as taking them with anti-diarrhoea medicines may cause unwanted effects.

 - Drink peppermint or chamomile tea to reduce abdominal or wind pain.

-- Eat or drink as well as you can so your body gets the energy and nutrients it needs.
+- Eat or drink as well as you can to give your body the nutrients it needs.

-- Drink lots of clear liquids when you first notice symptoms of diarrhoea.
+- Drink plenty of clear liquids when you first notice symptoms of diarrhoea.
 This helps to avoid dehydration and replaces fluids lost through diarrhoea.
 Try apple juice, weak tea, clear broth, sports drinks and electrolyte-replacing fluids.
 It may also be worth trying a lactose-free milk.